mnaydenov/FreeImage-Sidecar/README.md

  >Note, this is not a CMake variable, but a compilie-time define.
 If you want to pass it via CMake, you can use the `CMAKE_CXX_FLAGS`, setting it to `"-DFI_ADV"`:
 `cmake -DCMAKE_CXX_FLAGS="-DFI_ADV" <other-cmake-options>`

 As of this writing however, `libheif` _has, but does not use_ callbacks.
 The `FreeImage-Sidecar` project has a `libheif` fork as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in its "external" subdirectory.
 This fork makes use of the callbacks to add _both_ progress monitoring _and_ cancellation to the tiles loading portion of `libheif`.
-Tile loading is used in all iOS devices (a major HEIF producer) and allows progressive loading of the image as tiles are fetched and decoded separately from one another. **Tile progress report is implemented only for the single-threaded version of `libheif`.**
+Tile loading is used in all iOS devices (a major HEIF producer) and allows progressive loading of the image as tiles are fetched and decoded separately from one another.